West Virginia State Yellow Jackets

 The West Virginia State Yellow Jackets (also WVSU) are the athletic teams that represent West Virginia State University, located in Institute, West Virginia, in NCAA Division II intercollegiate sports.
-The Yellow Jackets compete as members of the Mountain East Conference for all ten varsity sports.
+The Yellow Jackets compete as members of the Mountain East Conference for all 15 varsity sports.
 West Virginia State was a founding member of the conference following the demise of the West Virginia Intercollegiate Athletic Conference in 2013.
-WVSU's main rival is the University of Charleston (WV).
+WVSU's main rival is the University of Charleston (WV) along with Central State University and Kentucky State University.